How to get to New Zealand

 3. The time zones are very similar - only a three hour difference between Pacific Time and NZ time.
 This is a MAJOR benefit, as anyone who's experienced serious jetlag will know.

 4 You can fly with Air New Zealand, which, as airlines go, is a VERY good one.
 Have you seen their awesome collection of safety videos?
 Check them out here: https://www.youtube.com/user/airnewzealand

 So, let's look at the logistics in more detail…

 Air New Zealand

 If you're on or near the West Coast, it's easy.
-Air New Zealand operates several direct flights from Vancouver, San Francisco and Los Angeles, each leaving in the evening, taking about 12 hours, (14 from Vancouver) and arriving in New Zealand in the morning.
+Air New Zealand operates several direct flights from Vancouver, San Francisco, Los Angeles and Houston, each leaving in the evening, taking about 12 hours, (14 from Vancouver) and arriving in New Zealand in the morning.
 Which means - tada! - you can sleep most of the way.
 Getting to New Zealand from the West Coast of North America is really not too bad.

 We're all for a bit of competition - to keep our beloved Air New Zealand ranked at the top (#1 on AirlineRatings.com) and American Airlines is offering just that.
 They now offer a direct daily service from Los Angeles to Auckland, and as there are over 200 connecting flights into LAX, this provides improved access from the East Coast as well.
 So those on a One World Alliance will be chuffed with this service.

 United Airlines, in partner with Air New Zealand (Star Alliance), have made heading down our way much easier with direct flights to Auckland from Los Angeles, San Francisco and Houston.
 United Airlines is the world's biggest carrier by the number of cities served with 226 US cities and 136 international destinations on its network.